 Your pelvic pain may not have an obvious cause.
 It may take some time and effort to figure it out.
-According to the International Pelvic Pain Society, 61% of women suffering from chronic pelvic pain don't know what is causing it.
 But with the right diagnosis, you can get relief.
 There are specialists you can turn to and tests that can be done to determine why you have the pain and what can be done about it.

 First, make a detailed list of your symptoms, both physical and emotional, to share with the doctor.
 Also make a note of:

 - Anything you've tried has helped with the pain

 - Whether the pain is better or worse at certain times